stxrlong/yan/README.md

 Because of the omitted function `then` in STL `promise/future`, we depend on the `boost` library to provide the asynchronous feature.

-Since some functions are not yet complete, it has not been compiled into library, but you can directly copy the `src` code for use.
-The test case form is already supported
+You can directly copy the `src` code to use, or compile and use libyan in `build/lib`.
+This library already supports common functions, and you can use it according to the supported test cases.

 ```
-mkdir build && cmake -DBUILD_TEST=ON .. && ctest
+mkdir build && cmake -DCONCURRENTQUEUE_PATH=/usr/local/concurrentqueue/ -DSQLITE_PATH=/usr/local/sqlite3/ -DBUILD_TEST=ON .. && ctest
 ```

 ## Usage